wandb/docs/docs/guides/hosting/audit-logging.md

 :::

 :::note
-**Audit logs are not available for W&B Multi-tenant SaaS Cloud yet.**
+Audit logs are not available for W&B Multi-tenant Cloud yet.
 :::

 ## Audit log schema